Rebecca Dykes Writers is committed to ending gender-based violence

 2025 Retreat 〰️

 Our 2025 retreat is up on the Highlights website and people are already signing up!!!
-We are so thrilled to bring Aida Salazar onto the team and to have Azra moving into faculty (What?!
+We are so thrilled to bring Winsome Bingham onto the team and to have Azra moving into faculty (What?!
 Get ready, y’all!) along with the RDW core team of Yvonne, Heather, and Bethany.
 Jane will be there, too! 💙

 News!
 Jane receives Elizabeth Emblem from King Charles on Becky’s behalf